Stoneshishang/Udemy-Hooks-Ingredients-List/README.md

 # Udemy-Hooks-Ingredients-List
-Using Hooks to store Ingredients into firebase.
+Using Hooks to store Ingredients into my own firebase.